 Notes

-- For the best texture, it's important to get the eggplant slices coated with olive oil from edge to edge, so I'd really recommend getting a pastry brush.
+- Coat the eggplant slices in olive oil from edge to edge: This will give you the best texture, ensuring tender, roasted eggplant.
+I'd really recommend getting a pastry brush to do this.
 But if you don't have one, just slather it on with your fingers!
 (Fun!)

-- I prefer to buy blocks of cheese and grate it myself on a box grater.
+- Grate the cheese yourself: I prefer to buy blocks of cheese and grate it myself on a box grater.
 This ensures the cheese is fresh and melts until it's super gooey and delicious!
 Pre-grated cheese can get dried out and is coated with anti-caking agents so it may not melt as well.

-- Slicing the eggplant on a mandoline will ensure that they are all exactly the same width so they'll cook evenly.
+- How to get slices that are the same width: Slicing the eggplant on a mandoline will give you slices that are all exactly the same width so they'll cook evenly.
+Otherwise, use a very sharp knife for accuracy and so you're not fighting with the skin when trying to slice it.